 As a very general rule, transactions should be instant with no fees to pay but you should, of course, check this with the individual bookmaker’s terms and conditions, along with any minimum or maximum deposit / withdrawal limits.

-Most operators provide bank transfer as an online gambling payment method and it’s an easy way to send money across and to receive it back.
-Do check on transfer times however as while most of the options here provide instead funding, this method can typically take between 2 and 5 business days.
+Most operators provide bank transfer as an online gambling payment option and it’s an easy way to send money across and to receive it back.
+Do check on transfer times information however as while most of the options here provide instead funding, this method can typically take between 2 and 5 business days.

 There follows a list of eWallet providers, all of whom are represented at some level in the betting industry.
 An eWallet is not a bank in the sense that it is not authorised to lend money but it will store your funds in a safe and secure account.